Wyndham City welcomes applications all types of events and activities held in Wyndham’s public open spaces.

 A Risk Assessment or Job Safety Analysis is an administrative process that identifies the hazards associated with your event or activity.
 Hazards could include trips and slip, inclement weather, overcrowding and unsafe structures.
 The hazards are then ranked to assess their implications.

 The next step in the process is to identify ways of eliminating or reducing the consequences of the hazards.
-The City of Wyndham has developed a Job Safety Analysis template that is available for use.
+The City of Wyndham has developed a Risk Assessment template that is available for use.

 First Aid Facilities